 | Claude usage data | How sampled users are using AI for work-like tasks. | Hiring demand, employer coverage, or personal outcomes. |

-| Employer-language samples | Current vocabulary in sampled public postings. | Market share, previous-year movement, or forecasts. |
+| Employer-language samples | Current vocabulary in sampled public postings. | Market share, year-over-year movement, or forecasts. |

 | BLS outlook and OEWS pay | Occupation-level context for mapped roles. | AI-specific predictions, title-specific demand, or individual pay. |